wooheet/openProjectHelper/public/README.txt

-Halcyonic by HTML5 UP
+Verti by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A somewhat unusual but interesting responsive site template.
-I did this one to test out a new pattern set I put together and I think it really came together well.
-As for use cases it's kind of unspecific so hey, use it for whatever.
+A super simple + modern responsive website template.
+Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).

+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

+(* = Not included)

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)